bulka4/airflow_dbt/readme.md

 In order to run the app we need to start Docker on our machine and run the command:
 >docker compose up

+That will run the Airflow app and also create and configure the MS SQL server.

 In the below sections we can find a description of how this app works and what functionalities it provides.

 ## DAGs